Measuring capacities in multimodal maritime port systems with anchorage queues: Computational results

-We tested our models using data from the Port of Houston, which includes the Houston Ship Channel and over 200 terminals handling container, liquid, break bulk, and general cargo.
-The Port of Houston is one of the largest in the US, ranking first in foreign waterborne tonnage and fifth in total TEUs among US container ports~\citep{martin2022economic}.
+We tested the capacity models presented in this study using a data-driven discrete event simulation of the Port of Houston.
+The model represents the Houston Ship Channel, 27 aggregated ship-to-shore terminals, and associated landside connections via truck, rail, and pipelines.
+These terminals handle containerized, liquid-bulk, and non-containerized cargo (e.g., dry-bulk, break-bulk, general cargo).
+The Port of Houston is one of the largest in the US, ranking first in foreign waterborne tonnage and fifth in total TEUs among US container ports~\citep{PortHoustonStats}.
 The high complexities and interdependencies make the Port of Houston an ideal candidate for validating the models proposed in this study.
-We obtained various input parameters for our model from archival AIS data, reports from the Port of Houston, and relevant literature.
-To demonstrate the application of the models, we analyzed the Houston anchorage area and the Barbours Cut Container Terminal (BCT) on a quarterly basis from the last quarter of 2021 through the last quarter of 2023 to ensure stable queue formations.
-For a queue to be stable, the mean and variance of the performance indicators (queue length and waiting time) should not change significantly over time.
-Consequently, a very short timescale (on the order of days) would be insufficient to ensure stable queues, as the mean values of these performance indicators fluctuate daily.
-On the other hand, very long stable periods are rare in port operations due to disruptions, seasonal demand fluctuations, operational adjustments, and more.
-A three-month period strikes a balance between the two time-scales.
+In this section, we briefly describe the simulation development in Section~\ref{subsec:res_sim}, present results on operating capacity in Section~\ref{sec:op_cap_results}, and discuss ultimate capacity results in Section~\ref{subsec:res_ul_cap}.

+All experiments in this study were conducted on a Dell Precision 3680 workstation and all optimization problems were solved using the SciPy package \citep{2020SciPy-NMeth} in Python 3.12.
+ODEs were solved numerically using the \texttt{integrate} module from the same package.